Tuesday, 28 April 2026 15:36

 SEA-PLM Country Planning meeting in VietNam, Cambodia, Lao PDR, and The Philippines

-In the Philippines, discussions focused on how SEA-PLM evidence can continue to support national reforms, particularly through their Initiative 2 efforts in building teachers’ skills on assessments through capacity-building workshops and the curriculum mapping exercise.
-The meeting also gave space for stakeholders to look closely at the country’s results and discuss its implications in relation to curriculum reforms, teaching and learning, and assessment practices.
+In the Philippines, discussions focused on how SEA-PLM evidence can continue to support national education reforms.
+Through Initiative 2, the country has been working to strengthen teachers’ skills in assessment through capacity-building workshops and curriculum mapping exercises.
+The meeting also provided space for stakeholders to look more closely at the country’s results and discuss what they mean for curriculum reform, teaching and learning, and assessment practices.
+The discussion underscored the need to keep “moving the needle forward on foundational learning.”

-In Lao PDR, the conversation centred on how SEA-PLM evidence can be systematically leveraged to support the national education reform currently underway, particularly within the framework of the 6+3+3 structure.
-Discussions focused on how findings from SEA-PLM can inform reform priorities through Initiative 2, with an emphasis on item-by-item analysis to generate more granular insights into student performance in reading and writing, and to identify specific learning gaps that can be addressed through curriculum refinement and targeted interventions.
-Participants highlighted the importance of aligning these insights with ongoing curriculum reforms and strengthening their translation into classroom practice, particularly through continuous professional development (CPD) for teachers to enhance pedagogical responses to identified learning needs.
-The meeting created an important bridge between technical review and policy reflection.
+In Lao PDR, the conversation centred on how SEA-PLM evidence can be systematically used to support the national education reform currently underway, particularly within the 6+3+3 structure.
+Discussions explored how findings from SEA-PLM can inform reform priorities through Initiative 2, with an emphasis on item-by-item analysis to generate more detailed insights into student performance in reading and writing.
+These insights can help identify specific learning gaps that may be addressed through curriculum refinement and targeted interventions.
+Participants also highlighted the importance of connecting the evidence with continuous professional development for teachers, so that training can be sustained and translated into classroom practice over time.

-In Cambodia, the planning discussions were closely tied to questions of implementation.
-Participants reflected on writing instruction, school improvement, assessment practices, and the need to understand more clearly what is happening in classrooms and why.
-The discussion showed strong interest in turning SEA-PLM evidence into more practical guidance for teachers and schools, especially in areas where improvement depends not only on data, but on consistent support and shared understanding of how to respond.
+In Cambodia, the planning discussions were closely linked to implementation.
+Participants reflected on writing instruction, school improvement, assessment practices, and the need to better understand what is happening in classrooms and why.
+The meeting showed strong interest in turning SEA-PLM evidence into more practical guidance for teachers and schools.
+One reflection pointed to the importance of helping teachers “translate the band into teaching guidance and how to teach better,” showing the need to make assessment findings more useful for classroom practice.

 In Viet Nam, the meeting looked strongly to the future.
 Discussions connected SEA-PLM evidence with the implementation of the 2018 curriculum, the shift toward student-centred learning, teacher training, digital transformation, and support for more inclusive education.
-Viet Nam also used the meeting to shape how Initiative 2 can respond to national priorities while preparing for the broader regional agenda ahead.
+Viet Nam also used the meeting to explore how Initiative 2 can respond to national priorities while contributing to the broader regional agenda ahead.

 SEA-PLM Ali Ibanez UNICEF Ms Linda